As payment technology advances, peer-to-peer (P2P) payment apps have become a staple in our daily transactions.

 From recognizing the common reasons for chargebacks to knowing how to dispute them, being informed is your first line of defense.

 Cash App’s irreversible P2P transactions mean that buyers take most of the risk as disputes and chargeback processes aren’t well-developed over Cash App yet.
 Consequently, similar to Venmo, consumers are advised to use Cash App to transact only with those they trust.

-For handling Cash App chargebacks linked to credit or debit cards, merchants are advised to contact us at Justt.
+To learn more about how merchants can manage Cash App chargebacks linked to credit or debit cards, contact a chargeback expert at Justt.